ReaganCn/slight-backend/README.md

 1. Fork the repository
 2. Create a feature branch
 3. Make your changes
-4. Test thoroughly (including new URL discovery tests)
+4. Test thoroughly (including confidence validation tests)
 5. Submit a pull request

 ## 📞 Support

 For questions or issues:
-1. Check the documentation files
+1. Check the confidence validation documentation
-2. Review the testing scripts (including `test_url_discovery.py`)
+2. Review the testing scripts (especially confidence validation tests)
 3. Examine CloudFormation events for deployment issues
 4. Check Lambda logs for runtime errors

 ---

-**Built with ❤️ for competitive intelligence and business strategy**
+**Built with ❤️ for reliable competitive intelligence** **🛡️ Now with confidence validation to prevent wrong results for lesser-known companies**